HeleneZablit/website-x0x0/index.md

 </div>

-To find our answer, we focus on Cohen's d value, which tells us whether the difference in rating tendencies are statistically significant or not.
-Let us therefore regroup the states that align in their ratings.
+To find our answer, we’re using statistical significance tests (Cohen’s D), a powerful tool to analyze differences between distributions.
+More specifically, we are looking at the differences in the distributions of average ratings of beers for the states in a bubble.
+By grouping many bubbles together based on their statistical similarities, we can put states that have similar beer preferences together to customize new regions and draw a nice map based on these groups.

 <div style="display: flex; justify-content: center; margin: 20px 0;">
     <iframe src="{{ site.baseurl }}/assets/img/question1/custom_region.html"